Steve0929/SomeBitBot/README.md

 ```

 ### The bot in action

 The bot will post each hour a tweet providing information about the air quality and the average temperatue of 5 locations (Usaquén, Guaymaral, Suba, Las Ferias, Puente Aranda) in Bogota city.
-Depending on the Air Quality Index the tweet will display a message indicating if the air quality is satisfactory, moderate or bad.
+Depending on the Air Quality Index the tweet will display a message indicating if the air quality is: satisfactory 🍃, moderate ⚠️ or bad ⛔️.
+* Please note that sometimes Twitter will prevend the bot from tweeting if the information of the post has already been tweeted.

 ### Follow: @SomeBitBot